Ez-Kits/hot-keys/docs/solid/getting-started/concepts.md

 ## Hot Keys Manager

-The `HotKeysManager` is a React component that manages hot keys (keyboard shortcuts) and hot keys scopes in your application.
+The `HotKeysManager` is a Solid component that manages hot keys (keyboard shortcuts) and hot keys scopes in your application.
 It provides a context for managing different scopes of hot keys.

 ## Hot Keys Scope